ISC-HEI/isc-hei-report/isc_template_report.typ

   /////////////////////////////////////////////////
   // Handle specific captions styling
   /////////////////////////////////////////////////

-  // TODO : Make this suitable for different languages

   // Compute a suitable supplement as they are not to my liking let getSupplement(it) = {